What Are the Differences Between Compensatory and Punitive Damages?

 Compensatory vs. Punitive Damages

 Understanding the differences between compensatory and punitive damages and how they apply to your personal injury claim can determine how much compensation you receive.
-An experienced personal injury lawyer can provide the information you need to make informed decisions.
+The main difference between these types of damages, is that compensatory damages aim to compensate the plaintiff for loss, while punitive damages aim to punish the defendant for wrongdoing.
+An experienced Eagan personal injury lawyer can provide the information you need to make informed decisions.
 An attorney will also collect evidence on your behalf to prove claims and negotiate with insurance companies for a maximized settlement.
 If the insurance company is unwilling to settle for the compensation you deserve, a skilled lawyer will file a lawsuit to initiate court trial hearings.

 Compensatory Damages Reimburse Actual Losses, While Punitive Damages Punish the Defendant